-David is the Programme Director for Graphic Design Communication at London College of Communication, where he manages both undergraduate and postgraduate courses in the programme.
+David is the Programme Director for International Study and Progression at London College of Communication, where he manages both undergraduate and postgraduate courses in the programme.

 Previous posts include Course Leader for BA (Hons) Graphic and Media Design and Principal Lecturer on the FdA Design for Graphic Communication at LCC, as well as a combination of roles in both course management and teaching at FE level.